St. Martin’s Church / St. Martin de Porres / Evangelical Chicago Embassy Church

 Neighborhood: Englewood

 Historic churches are some of both the oldest and finest examples of architecture throughout Chicago’s neighborhoods.
-They are part of the fabric of the city, beloved landmarks, and provide a direct connection to a neighborhood’s past.
-The prominent ecclesiastical building that stands on the corner of Princeton Avenue and 59th St. in Englewood, originally constructed as St. Martin de Tours Church, is an outstanding example of the city’s architectural heritage.
-St. Martin’s is reflective of a time when Chicago was famous for having houses of worship on nearly every block, one for nearly every ethnic group and immigrant community.
+They are part of the fabric of the city and beloved landmarks that provide a direct connection to a neighborhood’s past.
+The prominent ecclesiastical building at the corner of Princeton Avenue and 59th Street in Englewood, originally St. Martin De Tours Church, is an outstanding example of the city’s architectural legacy.
+St. Martin is reflective of a time when Chicago was famous for having churches on nearly every block, with one for nearly every ethnic group and immigrant community.

-St. Martin’s has been shuttered since 2017.
-In addition to years of deferred maintenance, the church building has suffered considerable deterioration due to vacancy and neglect.
+St. Martin’s has been shuttered since 2017 and continues to suffer from years of deferred maintenance and considerable deterioration due to vacancy and neglect.
 St. Martin was previously listed as a Chicago 7 Most Endangered in 2022, but unfortunately conditions have remained largely unchanged.
-Preservation Chicago again recommends the restoration of this magnificent and storied church, along with its adjoining former rectory strcuture, and the creative reuse of the buildings would aid in a spiritual and social renewal of this corner of Englewood.
+Preservation Chicago again urges the restoration of this magnificent and storied church, and its creative reuse could spark both spiritual and social renewal at this corner of Englewood.

-St. Martin was built for the German Catholic community in the then suburban town of Englewood in 1886.
-The German-speaking population of Chicago grew tremendously after 1872, and St. Martin was the third German church built in the Englewood area (both earlier churches are now demolished).
-The church was built up from its humble beginnings through the enthusiasm of its first reverend Rev. John Schaefer, and the support of his parishioners.
-A year after St. Martin de Tours was erected, it was called “the pride of the German residents of that part of the city,” and its members continued raising funds to furnish the building with four new bells, statues, and a grand organ.
-The crown jewel of the church was an 1895 statue of St. Martin the Beggar, carved by Sebastian Buscher out of poplar and weighing 1,600 pounds.
-The statue was prominently placed atop the building’s 228-foot-tall steeple.
-It was one of the first colossal wooden statues completed in the United States and represented a 4th century Roman soldier who cut his cloak in half to share with a beggar on a cold night.
+St. St. Martin was initially organized for the German Catholic Community in what was then the suburban town of Englewood in 1886.
+Shortly thereafter, a combination church and school, designed by German-born architect Adolphus Druiding, was erected on Princeton Avenue and completed by Christmas of that year.
+The German- speaking population of Chicago had grown tremendously after 1872, and St. Martin was the third German church built in the Englewood area (the two earlier churches have since been demolished).
+The church was built up f ro m i ts hum b le beginnings through the enthusiasm of its first pastor, Rev. John Schaefer, and with the s u p p o r t o f h i s parishioners.
+As the congregation grew, a new rectory was built in 1894 at 5842 S. Princeton Avenue to replace the original parish residence, which was converted into a convent.
+That same year, the cornerstone for a new, permanent church was laid, marking the transition from the modest initial structure to the grand Gothic edifice completed in 1895.
+The construction cost approximately $150,000.
+Just a year after St. Martin De Tours was erected, it was called “the pride of the German residents of that part of the city,” and its members continued raising funds to furnish the building with four new bells, statues, and a grand organ.
+The crown jewel of the church was an 1895 statue of St. Martin and the Beggar, carved by noted sculptor Sebastian Buscher (1849- 1926) out of poplar and weighing 1,600 pounds.
+Prominently placed atop the building’s high gable, it was one of the first colossal wooden statues completed in the United States.
+The figure represents a 4th-century Roman soldier who famously cut his cloak in half to share with a beggar on a cold night.

-At the time of Reverend Schikowski’s death, the congregation was no longer “thoroughly German,” and English had replaced the German language in sermons, announcements, and publications.
-The postwar era saw an increasingly multiethnic community.
+By the time of Reverend Schikowski’s death in 1941, the congregation was no longer “thoroughly German,” and English had replaced the German language in sermons, announcements, and parish publications.
+The postwar era saw Englewood an increasingly multiethnic community.
 German attendees were joined by Irish, Italian, Lithuanian, Mexican and African American families.
-At the same time enrollment at St. Martin’s Catholic School began to fall and non-Catholic students were newly admitted.
-In the 1950s the number of African American congregants increased and attendance across church and school increased to its previous 1920s height.
+At the same time, enrollment at St. Martin’s Catholic School began to fall and non-Catholic students were newly admitted.
+In the 1950s, the number of African American congregants increased and attendance across both the church and school rose again to levels not seen since the

 The 1961 construction of the Dan Ryan Expressway displaced many Englewood residents and St. Martin congregants.
-Although attendance dwindled, the church continued to offer a food pantry, senior lunch program, and scouting, among other services until its closure by the archdiocese in 1989.
-The parish was renamed in the decade before its closing for St. Martin de Porres, a Black Dominican from Lima, Peru, who comforted the sick and provided for the poor.
-Even as the church experienced decline, the statue of St. Martin, perched on its high stone gable, continued to serve as a landmark for pilots approaching Midway Airport, and as a marker for commuters on the Dan Ryan Expressway.
+Although attendance dwindled and financial difficulties persisted, the church remained active in the community, offering a food pantry, senior lunch program, and scouting activities, among other services, until its closure by the archdiocese in 1989.
+In the decade before its closing, the parish was renamed for St. Martin de Porres, a Black Dominican from Lima, Peru, who comforted the sick and provided for the poor and was canonized in 1962.
+Even as the church experienced decline, the gilded statue of St. Martin, perched atop the high gable, continued to serve as a familiar landmark for pilots approaching Midway Airport and commuters traveling along the Dan Ryan Expressway.

 After its closure, the building stood vacant for almost a decade.
-When the Chicago Embassy Church, an Evangelical Black congregation, purchased the building in 1998, and the building was described as “some sorry stuff.”
-The congregation’s original leader, Bishop Edward Peecher, and volunteers found it with no electricity or heat, a floor needing reinforcing, pieces of the ceiling and insulation falling in pieces to the floor and reportedly piles of garbage in place of pews.
-Chicago Embassy Church took out loans to make necessary repairs, drew 300 attendees from across the city, including former members of St. Martin’s Catholic Church and School, and eventually began a summer day camp and afterschool program.
+When Chicago Embassy Church, an Evangelical Black congregation, purchased the building in 1998, the building was “some sorry stuff.”
+The congregation’s original leader, Bishop Edward Peecher, and volunteers found the church with no electricity or heat, a floor needing reinforcement, pieces of the ceiling and insulation falling to the floor, and reportedly piles of garbage in place of pews.
+Chicago Embassy Church took out loans to make necessary repairs, drew 300 attendees from across the city, and eventually began a summer day camp and afterschool program.

-In 2006, the massive and iconic statue of St. Martin was blown off the steeple in a windstorm.
-It was never repaired, or replaced, but as Assistant Bishop Nance of Embassy Church was quoted, “the statue can tell the story of the Englewood community and where it was, and where it is.
+In 2006, the massive and iconic gilded statue of St. Martin de Tours was blown off the high gable in a windstorm.
+It was never repaired or replaced, but as Assistant Bishop Nance of Embassy Church was quoted, “the statue can tell the story of the Englewood community and where it was, and where it is.
 And our job is to declare where it is going.”
 Although Chicago Embassy Church stopped operating out of the church building at the corner of Princeton Ave and 59th St. in 2017, and the building has since remained vacant, Preservation Chicago believes that the church can again guide the future of Englewood.
-With a restoration of the church to its former glory, and the replacement of its moving and prominent statue, St. Martin can again serve as a visual landmark of hope and community on the Southside.
-If a house of worship is determined not feasible, the former church building could serve as a community center, offering humanitarian services, community outreach and be both a health and wellness center, in addition to a food pantry.
+With the church restored to its former glory, and its moving and prominent statue replaced, St. Martin’s can again serve as a visual landmark of hope and community on the South Side.

-In addition to its role in the history of Englewood’s German and African American community, St. Martin’s magnificent architecture contributes to Chicago’s rich architectural heritage and the canon of Gothic Revival throughout the United States.
-In 1894, the church was lauded for its purity of gothic detail, including its large gothic windows with intricate tracery, and crockets decorating a steep gable above its grand main entrances.
-The church includes foliated ornamentation on its main façade, double interlacing tracery above its doorways, blind tracery at the basin of its massive corner tower, and narrow arched windows throughout.
+In addition to its role in the history of Englewood’s German and African American community, St. Martin’s magnificent architecture contributes to Chicago’s rich architectural heritage and to the broader canon of Gothic Revival throughout the United States.
+In 1894, the church was lauded for its purity of gothic detail, including its large Gothic windows with intricate tracery, and crockets decorating a steep gable above its grand main entrances.
+The church features foliated ornamentation on its main façade, double interlacing tracery above its doorways, blind tracery at the base of its massive corner tower, and narrow arched windows throughout.
 The church’s integrity to the Gothic form may well derive from its original plans devised by the architect Louis Becker, who sent his drawings to Chicago from Mainz, Germany.
-The building was realized by Henry J. Schlacks and is considered his most impressive built work.
+The building was realized by Henry J. Schlacks and is considered one of his most impressive built works.

-The structure’s most striking feature is its soaring 228-foot-tall stone steeple atop a massive tower, inset with projecting balconies, pinnacles, and even attached to a turret.
-The entire building has strong massing and has a distinct presence from each angle.
-The façade is clad in well-kept buff Bedford limestone from Indiana, and its exterior detail is well preserved.
-Unfortunately, much of the stunning interior wooden carved details have been lost, but the beautiful stained-glass windows that line the church’s nave and which were designed and manufactured in Munich and Innsbruck studios are still extant.
+The structure’s most striking feature is its soaring 228-foot-tall steeple atop a massive tower, inset with projecting balconies, pinnacles, and even attached to a turret.
+The entire building has strong massing and a distinct presence from each angle.
+The façade is clad in Bedford limestone from Indiana, and its exterior detail is well preserved.
+Unfortunately, much of the stunning carved wooden interior detail has been lost, but the beautiful stained-glass windows that line the church’s nave and which were designed and manufactured in Munich and Innsbruck studios are still partially extant.
 The 72-register, 3,000-pipe organ built by Johnson and Son, purchased with funds hard earned by St. Martin’s original congregants, was once played at Chicago’s Central Music Hall, the city’s original Orchestra Hall, and was donated to St. Martin by Mrs. Marshall Field, Jr. The current interior of St. Martin is now quite spare and features mostly plaster and brick in poor condition.

-St Martin, despite its deterioration, continues to dominate the built landscape of Englewood’s two-story frame homes.
+St. Martin, despite its deterioration, continues to dominate the built landscape of Englewood’s two-story frame homes.
 It has acted as a backdrop for the lives of Englewood residents for over 121 years.
-Unfortunately, it is in quite a compromised condition.
-Some of its windows have been damaged, its façade graffitied, and sections of the roof are damaged.
-Preservation Chicago is worried that the interior is or will become exposed to the elements, leading to the further decay of the structure.
-Without intervention, this grand structure will continue to steadily decline.
-Its lack of heat, inclement weather, and deferred and crucial maintenance will all lead to worsening states of decay.
-The church requires creative reuse and occupancy to rehabilitate the structure.
+Unfortunately, its current condition reflects years of deferred maintenance and neglect.
+Some of its windows have been damaged, the façade has been subject to graffiti, and sections of the roof are in disrepair.
+Preservation Chicago is worried that the interior is, or will become, exposed to the elements.
+Without intervention, this grand structure will continue to decline.
+Its lack of heat, exposure to inclement weather, and deferred maintenance all contribute to worsening conditions.
+Creative reuse and active occupancy are essential to rehabilitate and preserve the structure.

 Recommendations